How to Clean an AR

 But, cleaning is more than just removing grime, though it is definitely a good idea to periodically remove the buildup of crud.
 It is also an opportunity to inspect the components and identify developing issues before the gun explodes in your hands.
 Cracked hammer, fractured bolt, missing bolt lugs, chipped firing pin.
 All of these are hard to spot if you don’t disassemble the gun.
 If its disassembled, you might as well clean and re-lubricate it.

 If you believe this myth because you hate cleaning your gun, there are some things you can do to make cleaning easier.
-The right lubricant (e.g. CLP) makes cleanup so easy, you barely even need cleaning tools (a simple wipe is sufficient in most places).
+If you’re using the right lubricant in the right place, cleanup should be easy.

 MYTH: I need to clean my firearm every time I fire it.